 We have posted recently about the importance of cyber security for small businesses.
 We want to help educate businesses like ourselves, about how they can keep employees and clients’ information secure online.
 You can subscribe to our blog for updates on all areas of IT and keeping your business secure, productive and free of disaster.

-The benefits to you of having the IT security audit are:
+The benefits to you of having the Technology Assessment are:

 1.You will get a list of recommendations to secure your business, become more productive and protect yourself from a disaster

 2. You will learn what your competitors are doing around technology and what price you should be paying for your IT